panzerdragoonlegacy/website/PRODUCTION.md

 # Production Configuration

 Step-by-step instructions for setting up the site on a VPS.
+Ensure that IPv6 is enabled (for Let's Encrypt).

 ## Create Linux User Accounts for the Admin and Web App Users